 Create a Thread

-The thread class exists under the std::thread namespace.
-Creating an instance of this class launches a new thread that executes the specified callable task.
+The thread class is located within the std::thread namespace.
+Instantiating an object of this class initiates a new thread that runs the designated callable function.

 Syntax